skycakjustin/eurisko-us.github.io/_pages/resources.md

   2. keep clicking on links until  everything you've read starts to sound like something you read previously
   3. walk away from the problem and then come back to it later
-  4. if you still can't figure it out, then write up a post on discord.
+  4. if you still can't figure it out, then write up a post on Slack.
      Include the following:
         * the error
         * the part of your code